Bliwi/image-captioning/README.md

 ## Notes

 - I'm not experienced with PHP and this plugin is still in early development, please open an issue for any bugs you may find.
-- PR's and contributions to help maintain the plugin are welcome.
+- PR's and contributions to help maintain the plugin and implement new features are welcome.

+---
+## Todo's
+ - [x] ~Batch manager integration.~
+ - [ ] Overhaul the code to follow piwigo's plugin guidelines.
+ - [ ] Server-sided captioning.
+ - [ ] Single mode button.
+ - [ ] Process new images automatically.
 ---

 ## Acknowledgments